Alamantus/robbie.antenesse.net/_drafts/exporting-google-photos.md

   <figcaption class="primary button" title="Click to Load GIF">Click to Load Animation (1.5 MB)</figcaption>
 </figure>

 Next, you're going to merge each of the "Google Photos" folders into the first "Takeout" folder.
-Pay attention, because merging folders in MacOS is not as simple as Windows (I know, that sounds impossible)!
+Pay attention, because merging folders in MacOS is not as straightforward as in Windows!

+To enable the option for merging folders, you need to perform a _Copy_ of the folder in question.
+You can do this in one of two ways:

+1. Select the folder, use the Copy function, and Paste it into the correct folder (more steps)
-To enable the option for merging folders, you need to hold down the `alt option` key _as you click and drag_ your folders into the target merge folder!
-(It's the button next to the `⌘ command` key on your Apple keyboard, in case you've never noticed it.)
+1. Hold down the `alt option` key _as you click and drag_ your folders into the target folder (one step)

+#### Copy/Merge Method 1

+Method 1 (using Copy and Paste) might be more familiar to most people, but you have to make sure you're copying the right folder and pasting it into the correct place or else you'll just be duplicating many gigabytes of data onto your hard drive.

+There are at least 3 different ways to access the Copy and Paste function on MacOS:

+1. Select the folder you want to copy, click `Edit` at the top of the screen, choose the `Copy "Folder Name"` option, select the folder you want to paste into, click `Edit` at the top of the screen again, and choose the `Paste Item` option.
+1. Select the folder you want to copy, hold `⌘ command`, and then press `C` to copy, open the folder you want to paste into, hold `⌘ command`, and press `V` to paste.
+1. Right click the folder you want to copy, choose the `Copy "Folder Name"` option, then right click the folder you want to paste into and choose the `Paste Item` option.

+To use this method, open the "Takeout 2" folder, copy the "Google Photos" folder, navigate to the first "Takeout" folder, and paste into that folder.
+The computer will prompt you whether you want to cancel, replace, or merge the folders—choose "Merge" and the computer will handle the rest!

+> Just make sure you are copying and pasting into the correct folder and getting the "Merge" option.
+If you are pasting into the wrong place, you might accidentally use up a lot of space on your hard drive by accident!
+To help manage your computer's storage space (and to help you remember which folders you've already merged), go ahead and delete the Takeout folder you just merged from after the merge is complete!

+#### Copy/Merge Method 2

+Method 2 (using `alt option` with a click and drag) takes a little bit more precision, but in my opinion is a lot easier to do right if you're careful!

-So expand the "Takeout 2" folder so you can see the files in one window, highlight the "Google Photos" folder within, hold down the `alt option` key on your keyboard, and click and drag the "Google Photos" up until it highlights the first "Takeout" folder.
+So expand the "Takeout 2" folder so you can see the files in one window, highlight the "Google Photos" folder within, hold down the `alt option` key on your keyboard (it's the button next to the `⌘ command` key on your Apple keyboard, in case you've never noticed it), and click and drag the "Google Photos" up until it highlights the first "Takeout" folder.
 Then just release your click!
 The computer will prompt you whether you want to cancel, replace, or merge the folders—choose "Merge" and the computer will handle the rest!

 <figure class="src-replace">
   <img src="/images/exporting-google-photos/macos-merge-folders_still.jpg" data-src-replace="/images/exporting-google-photos/macos-merge-folders.gif" alt="A MacOS window merging folders with the same name" />